Mario Collura

 Ongoing research:

-• Developing Tensor Network in mix representation: momentum/real-space mixing; as well encoding the TDVP in such framework.
-This in order to study interacting model in very nontrivial regime, as well as transport in the GHD framework and entanglement dynamics in momentum space.
+• Developing Tensor Network in different representations: momentum/real-space mixing; as well encoding the TDVP in such framework.

 • Full Counting Statistics out-of-equilibrium: inspecting time-dependent phase of matter; long-range interactions for long-range order at finite energy density.

-• Tensor Network and Machine Learning: e.g. for quantum entanglement recognition.
+• Tensor Network and Machine Learning: e.g. for quantum entanglement (or quantum magic) recognition.

 • Emerging confinement effects in quantum systems: from spin chains to LGTs; suppression of transport; disorder-free many-body localisation.